-- 5.6.1 Licensees who are licensed in Nebraska may identify themselves as such. - 5.6.2 Licensees who are not licensed in Nebraska, but who hold a valid license in another jurisdiction recognized by the Board: - 5.6.2.1 May identify themselves as such on correspondence and other routine documents that do not contain an offer to provide professional services; - 5.6.2.2 May identify themselves as such on correspondence and other documents that offer to provide professional services in Nebraska, if such documents clearly indicate and disclose that the architect or professional engineer: - 5.6.2.2.1 Holds a valid and current license in another jurisdiction; - 5.6.2.2.2 Does not hold a current and valid license from Nebraska; - 5.6.2.2.3 Would have to obtain a license in Nebraska in order to perform the services described in the offer; and - 5.6.2.2.4 Has a reasonable likelihood of being issued a license in Nebraska. - 5.6.3 Individuals who do not hold a current and valid license in any jurisdiction shall not use the titles architect or professional engineer.
+- 5.6.1 Licensees Architects or professional engineers who are licensed in Nebraska may identify themselves as such. - 5.6.2 Licensees Architects or professional engineers who are not licensed in Nebraska, but who hold a valid license in another jurisdiction recognized by the Board: - 5.6.2.1 May identify themselves as such on correspondence and other routine documents that do not contain an offer to provide professional services; - 5.6.2.2 May identify themselves as such on correspondence and other documents that offer to provide professional services in Nebraska, if such documents clearly indicate and disclose that the architect or professional engineer: - 5.6.2.2.1 Holds a valid and current license in another jurisdiction recognized by the Board; - 5.6.2.2.2 Does not hold a current and valid license from Nebraska; - 5.6.2.2.3 Would have to obtain a license in Nebraska in order to perform the services described in the offer; and - 5.6.2.2.4 Has a reasonable likelihood of being issued a license in Nebraska. - 5.6.3 Individuals who do not hold a current and valid license in any jurisdiction shall not use the titles architect or professional engineer.